Watts-Digital/watts-digital.github.io/docs/rest-api-style-guide.md

 ## Naming

-The naming conventions as described are to provide consistency for Watts APIs.
+The naming conventions as described are to provide consistency for Watts Digital APIs.
 We know that naming is where art meets science and there MAY be deviations but any deviations MUST be kept to a minimum.
 An evolving linter will be published which conforms to these standards.
 Teams developing new APIs MUST conform to that linter in build pipelines.
 The linter will be written to also apply and help older APIs find differences that need to conform in future versions.
 This section focuses on URIs, resources, field names, and enums.

 ### URI Component Names